Strategy Alignment

 More structure does not build the capability to disagree productively.
 It gives a team more places to hide.
 A tighter agenda lets everyone present their slice and leave before the hard interpretation gap ever surfaces.
 You cannot template your way to a team that argues honestly and commits together.
 The gap in most QBRs is not a missing section.
 It is a leadership team that has never practiced building one shared picture under pressure — so when the numbers are ambiguous and the read is contested, they retreat to reporting, because reporting is safe and alignment is exposed.

 That is a behavior gap, and no document closes a behavior gap.
+It is also where strategy execution stalls: the plan left the room unchallenged, so nobody owns the version of it that reaches their team.

 Where Leadership Teams Build the Behaviors a QBR Needs